local history resources for teachers

 Do you have a suggestion or request for support materials?
 City Museum can help!
 Email Maggie Capettini, our Education Coordinator, with your special request: museumed@westchicago.org

 Tackle History: Immigration This interactive, bilingual history kit gives children a look into the four main immigrant groups that settled West Chicago: English, German, Irish, and Mexican, as well as general history about immigration to the United States.
-(Grades 7) Printables from 7th Grade Immigration Kit
+(Grade 7) Printables from 7th Grade Immigration Kit

 Railroad Trunk This educational kit contains maps, books, and artifacts that chronicle the early years of West Chicago.
 The early importance of the railroad is emphasized.
 A teacher’s guide contains suggestions on how to use the materials in the trunk.
 (Grade 3)